digego/extempore/_sources/memory.txt

 .. note:: This was once a blog post---corrections/improvements
           welcome.

+.. note:: It's not really possible to explain Extempore's memory
+          allocation story without a detour into :doc:`xtlang types
+          <types>`, so we'll cover some of that as well.

 The two languages hosted by the Extempore compiler, xtlang and Scheme, have different approaches to dealing with memory allocation and management.
 Both languages ultimately share the same memory---the stack